Notice of Public Comment Period: Proposed 2024 Consolidated Annual Performance Evaluation Report (CAPER)

 All comments must be received by DED before the close of the comment period.
 Mail written comments to: Nebraska Department of Economic Development, 245 Fallbrook Blvd, Suite 002, Lincoln, NE 68509-4666.
 Or, email comments to ded.publiccomment@nebraska.gov with the subject line “2024 Proposed CAPER.”
 Individuals requiring sensory accommodations, including interpreter services, Braille, large print or recorded materials, should contact Laura Hart at 308-202-0177 or ded.publiccomment@nebraska.gov.

-Los individuos que no hablan inglés y los individuos con discapacidad podrán solicitar ayuda y servicios necesarios para contactar el Departamento de Desarrollo Economico, P.O.
-Box 94666, Lincoln, Nebraska 68509-4666, o ded.publiccomment@nebraska.gov.
+Los individuos que no hablan inglés y los individuos con discapacidad podrán solicitar ayuda y servicios necesarios para contactar el Department of Economic Development, 245 Fallbrook Blvd, Suite 002, Lincoln, NE 68509-4666, o ded.publiccomment@nebraska.gov.

 Legal Disclaimer: